 Glacier covers over a million acres, making transportation logistics a big part of trip planning.
 Most visitors travel by car or RV, and most make the scenic drive over Going-to-the-Sun Road part of their park experience.
 Size restrictions on vehicles may prevent visitors from driving the historic Going-to-the Sun Road.
 There are alternative and environmentally friendly travel and tour options for oversized vehicles and for visitors who come to the park without a vehicle.

-The park straddles the Continental Divide, so though areas may look close on a map, remember that winding mountain roads are the reality.
+The park straddles the Continental Divide, so although areas may look close on a map, remember that winding mountain roads are the reality.
 Going-to-the-Sun Road is the only road that stretches across the interior of the park, connecting West Glacier and St. Mary.
 U.S. Highway 2 skirts the southern boundary, connecting West Glacier and East Glacier.

 Get more details about travel within the park, including distances, estimated drive times, and hiker's shuttle info.